pyinstaller/pyinstaller/README.rst

  - Windows XP or newer.

- - We don't support Python installed from the Windows store due to `permission errors <https://pyinstaller.readthedocs.io/en/stable/development/changelog-entries.html>`_ that can't easily be fixed.
+ - We don't support Python installed from the Windows store when not using virtual environments due to `permission errors <https://pyinstaller.readthedocs.io/en/stable/development/changelog-entries.html>`_ that can't easily be fixed.